Toxic colonialism: Progress

 Over the past few decades there have been improvements in environmental protection that have tried to end the illegal dumping of toxic waste worldwide.
 The Basel Convention in 1989 was a treaty signed by 105 countries and was intended to regulate the international shipping of toxic substances.
 Despite the treaty, millions of tons of toxic and hazardous materials continue to move both legally and illegally from richer countries to poorer countries each year.
 The history of suburbanization reveals that although many forces contributed to decentralization, it has largely been an exclusionary undertaking.
+Semia Gharbi won the Goldman Environmental Prize in 2025 for her work preventing Italy from dumping waste in Tunisia.

 In 1992 the US established the US Environmental Act in an attempt to identify areas threatened by the highest levels of toxic chemicals and ensure that groups of individuals residing within those areas have opportunities and resources to participate in public discussions concerning siting and cleanup of industrial facilities.
 One organization fighting toxic colonialism is the Basel Action Network (BAN).
 BAN is focused on confronting the impacts of global environmental injustice and economic inefficiency of toxic trade (toxic wastes, products and technologies).